 - White alone*

 - Native Hawaiian and Other Pacific Islander alone*

 Our particular column of interest here was the number of people who identified as Asian alone.

 We limited our analysis to non-CDPs with a population greater than 8,000 people.
 That left us with 13 cities.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Lebanon took the distinction of being the most Asian, while Berlin was the least Asian city.
+Nashua took the distinction of being the most Asian, while Franklin was the least Asian city.

 Read on for more information on how the cities in New Hampshire ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.